The Nutcracker: Act II

 Clara and the Prince travel to the beautiful Land of Sweets, ruled by the Sugar Plum Fairy in the Prince's place until his return.
 He recounts for her how he had been saved from the Mouse King by Clara and transformed back into himself.

 In honor of the young heroine, a celebration of sweets from around the world is produced: chocolate from Spain, coffee from Arabia, tea from China, and candy canes from Russia all dance for their amusement; Marzipan shepherdesses perform on their flutes; Mother Ginger has her children, the Polichinelles, emerge from under her enormous hoop skirt to dance; a string of beautiful flowers performs a waltz.
 To conclude the night, the Sugar Plum Fairy and her Cavalier perform a dance.

 A final waltz is performed by all the sweets, after which the Sugar Plum Fairy ushers Clara and the Prince down from their throne.
 He bows to her, she kisses Clara goodbye, and leads them to a reindeer-drawn sleigh.
 It takes off as they wave goodbye to all the subjects who wave back.

 In the original libretto, the ballet's apotheosis "represents a large beehive with flying bees, closely guarding their riches".
 Just like Swan Lake, there have been various alternative endings created in productions subsequent to the original.
+In Alexander Gorsky’s version and in later productions that follow its structure, the ballet concludes with Clara awakening beside her Nutcracker soldier and performing a dance in remembrance of the dream that carried her into a world filled with fantastic adventures.